Senior Leadership Team

 Trish Devine Karlin

-Executive Vice President, Communications, Marketing and Resource Development
+Executive Vice President, External Affairs and Business Development

-Trish Karlin is the Executive Vice President, Communications, Marketing and Resource Development, for EGPAF.
+Trish Karlin is the Executive Vice President, External Affairs and Business Development, for EGPAF.
 Trish leads a global team that directs business planning, resource development, marketing and communications for EGPAF’s international programs, which represented $140 million in HIV service delivery, advocacy and research in 2013.

 Trish joined EGPAF in its early days, and has supported its exponential growth over the past 20 years, particularly in the development and successful implementation of international AIDS care and research programs in countries hardest hit by the pandemic.
 Since joining EGPAF in 1994, Trish has played a central role in the establishment of HIV prevention and care programs in more than 20 countries, including India, China, and multiple countries in sub-Saharan Africa.